frederic-perez/Ada-Byron-code-book/README.md

 We strive to maintain a certain quality on the code by taking advantage of some tools:

 - Cppcheck - A tool for static C/C++ code analysis.
-Being myself a fan of portable apps, I particularly use the version from [PortableApps.com](http://portableapps.com/apps/development/cppcheck-portable).
+Being myself a fan of portable apps, I particularly use the version from [PortableApps.com](https://portableapps.com/apps/development/cppcheck-portable).
 - "Analyze > Run Code Analysis on Only Ada-Byron-code-book" when using Microsoft Windows 8.1: Microsoft Visual Studio Community 2015 (Version 14, with solution platform for x64)
 - "Product > Analyze" when using Apple OS X: Xcode 7.1.1 (LLVM, clang++) 64-bit
 - (Just starting...)
-In g++ and clang++, address/thread/memory sanitizer (AKA [ASan](https://code.google.com/p/address-sanitizer/), TSan, MSan)--for example, for Asan, with the flags `-fsanitize=address -fno-omit-frame-pointer`
+In g++ and clang++, address/thread/memory sanitizer (ASan, TSan, MSan)--for example, for ASan, with the flags `-fsanitize=address -fno-omit-frame-pointer`.
+See [google/sanitizers repo](https://github.com/google/sanitizers).
-- TODO (try this): Cloud-based [Coverity Scan](http://www.coverity.com/products/coverity-scan/) for the Open Source Community

 Other tools related to code analysis: